eDin2/Cypress_POM_TS_01/README.md

 # Cypress_POM_TS_01
-Cypress with TypeScript and Page Oobjct Model
+Cypress with TypeScript and Page Objct Model